your-diary/yBrainfuck/README.md

 ### 3.1.2 Brainfuck

-Reading the code above, you may easily understand how to port it Brainfuck.
+Reading the code above, you may easily understand how to port it to Brainfuck.
 For example, to print a new line character in Brainfuck, you can just write as follows, taking into account that the ASCII character code of `\n` is `10`.
 Spaces are inserted just for the aesthetic purpose.
 ```
-+++++ +++++ .>
++++++ +++++ .
 ```

-So this is a Hello World in Brainfuck (`./helloworld.brainf`).
+So this is a Hello World in Brainfuck (`./examples/helloworld/helloworld.brainf`).
 ```
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++.>
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++.>